 Arizona Retired Nurses

-Imposters in Arizona
+Imposters in Arizona State

 The board takes action to stop any and all imposters.
 After all, patient safety is a critical part of any nurse’s career.
-Any person who claims to be a nurse or medical professional puts every patient at risk because they do not have they appropriate training to provide patient care.
+Any person who claims to be a nurse or medical professional puts every patient at risk because they do not have the appropriate training to provide patient care.

-The Arizona Board of Nursing finds these imposters and puts them on a list on their website so others can be alerted.
-Individuals on this list include:
+The Arizona Board of Nursing finds these imposters and puts them on a list on its website so others can be alerted.

 - Those who have tried to get a position without a license.